xamarin/xamarin-evolution/process.md

 ## Review announcement

-When a proposal enters review, an email using the following template will be sent to the xamarin-evolution-announce and xamarin-evolution mailing lists:
+When a proposal enters review, an email using the following template will be sent to the [appropriate mailing list][xamarin-evolution-mailing-list]:

 ---